ChristianBirchler/ticket-tagger-analysis/results/README.md

 The results show also the impact of the different preprocessing techniques on the performance.
 This is a relevant observation because the original implementation of Ticket Tagger does not perform preprocessing at all.

 The results also show some limitations.
-We can not ensure that the performances of J48, Random Forest, Ada Boost, and Logit Boost are the best for the majority of repositories.
-We assessed in our study only issues of the pandas' repository which fulfills the following conditions:
+It is not possible to ensure that the performances of J48, Random Forest, Ada Boost, and Logit Boost are the best for the majority of repositories.
+We assessed in our study only issues of the Pandas' repository which fulfills the following conditions:
 - Issues from one single GitHub repository
 - Over 1'000 issues per label (bug, enhancement, question)
 - Issues are written in English